raiden-network/scenario-player/CONTRIBUTING.rst

 ..admonition:: Merge vs Rebase

     The git history is a protocol of our development.
 As such, it is untouchable.
+Never rebase a PR onto `dev` or `master`.
+What you do on your own branches is your own business, though.

 Features & Fixes
 ----------------